Tata Steel

 Disclaimer: This news brief was created by Public Technologies (PUBT) using generative artificial intelligence.
 While PUBT strives to provide accurate and timely information, this AI-generated content is for informational purposes only and should not be interpreted as financial, investment, or legal advice.
 Tata Steel Ltd. published the original content used to generate this news brief via Singapore Exchange Limited (SGX) (Ref.
 ID: TUS36B9NT5N0X1P6) on April 01, 2026, and is solely responsible for the information contained therein.

 Disclaimer: This news brief was created by Public Technologies (PUBT) using generative artificial intelligence.
 While PUBT strives to provide accurate and timely information, this AI-generated content is for informational purposes only and should not be interpreted as financial, investment, or legal advice.
 Tata Steel Ltd. published the original content used to generate this news brief via Singapore Exchange Limited (SGX) (Ref.
-ID: 6700FCANLF0TOW13) on March 30, 2026, and is solely responsible for the information contained therein.
+ID: LFNSX5F4UZ272V6Q) on March 25, 2026, and is solely responsible for the information contained therein.

 Disclaimer: This news brief was created by Public Technologies (PUBT) using generative artificial intelligence.
 While PUBT strives to provide accurate and timely information, this AI-generated content is for informational purposes only and should not be interpreted as financial, investment, or legal advice.
 Tata Steel Ltd. published the original content used to generate this news brief via Singapore Exchange Limited (SGX) (Ref.
-ID: 6700FCANLF0TOW13) on March 30, 2026, and is solely responsible for the information contained therein.
+ID: LFNSX5F4UZ272V6Q) on March 25, 2026, and is solely responsible for the information contained therein.

 March 24 (Reuters) - Tata Steel Ltd TISC.NS: